|

 art dealers,' Mr. Edelson said to laughter.
 "We await

 their application to join the Art Dealers Association of America.'"
+The article describe Dr. Cuno stating that

 "'Once